Mental Health Facilities Pittsburg County, OK

 Caring Hands Healthcare Centers Inc

-Caring Hands Healthcare Centers Inc is a mental health treatment center in Pittsburg County, OK, located at 3101 Elks Road, 74501 zip code area.
+Caring Hands Healthcare Centers Inc is a mental health facility in Pittsburg County, OK, located at 3101 Elks Road, 74501.
 Caring Hands Healthcare Centers Inc provides telemedicine/telehealth and outpatient treatment.
-Caring Hands Healthcare Centers Inc offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
+Caring Hands Healthcare Centers Inc provides individual psychotherapy, dialectical behavior therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
 Caring Hands Healthcare Centers Inc also supports people requiring dual diagnosis treatment.
-Additional services at Caring Hands Healthcare Centers Inc consist of integrated primary care services, case management and education services.
+Some other services available at Caring Hands Healthcare Centers Inc include mentoring/peer support/consumer-run services, case management and education services.

 SPONSORED AD